-Bentley Systems Announces The Finalists Of The 2024 Going Digital Awards
+Bentley Systems Announces the Finalists of the 2024 Going Digital Awards

-(MENAFN- AETOSWire) (BUSINESS WIRE )--Bentley Systems, Incorporated (Nasdaq: BSY), the infrastructure engineering software company, today announced the finalists of the 2024 Going Digital Awards.
-The annual awards event honors the extraordinary work of Bentley's global users, showcasing how innovative software enables the advancement of the world's infrastructure for better quality of life.
+(MENAFN- Orient Planet Group) August 19, 2024 – Bentley Systems, Incorporated (Nasdaq: BSY), the infrastructure engineering software company, today announced the finalists of the 2024 Going Digital Awards.
+The annual awards event honors the extraordinary work of Bentley’s global users, showcasing how innovative software enables the advancement of the world’s infrastructure for better quality of life.
 This year, 36 finalists, across 12 categories, were selected from over 250 nominations submitted by organizations in 36 countries.

 The finalists in the 2024 Going Digital Awards are: